Azure/retail-ai-enhanced-search/docs/02_Solution_Quickstart.md

 # Overview

-E-Retail Quickstart kit is...
-This starter kit comes with API samples written in #CSharp language.
+This starter kit comes with API samples written in #CSharp language under the *api* folder.
+The sample data is under *data* folder.
+The quickstart specifically caters to E-Retail

 ## Table of Contents